ilia-barynkin/cadex-curves-task/README.md

 ctest --rerun-failed --output-on-failure
 ```

+- There is also build.sh script in the root directory, that will do the same.

 ### Windows

-- To create Visual Studio sulution, you can use CMake gui.
+- To create Visual Studio sulution, you can use CMake gui in old-fashioned way, or just directly [import CMake project](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170).

 ### Usage